 Make Your Insecticides or Pest Repellents

 Making your insecticides or pest repellents for your garden is more organic and, at the same time, saves you more money.
 In a plastic spray bottle, add three to four drops of liquid soap and fill it up with water.
-This homemade pest repellent can help eradicate various bugs, white cabbage caterpillars, black fly, and greenfly.
+This homemade pest repellent can help eradicate various bugs, including white cabbage caterpillars, black flies, and greenfly.
 Use it on the affected garden plants until the pests are gone.
-Just make sure to keep the spray bottle away for children’s reach and label it appropriately.
+Just make sure to keep the spray bottle away from children’s reach and label it appropriately.

 Mature Height- 30 feet

 Mature Width- 35 feet

 Botanical Name- Caprifoliaceae